 Ethics and Climate seeks to increase and deepen public reflection on the ethical implications of human-induced climate change among policymakers, the public, non-government organizations, and journalists.

-Climate change must be understood essentially as a civilization challenging ethical and moral problem.
-It is an ethical problem because some people and nations more than others are responsible for causing this problem, the consequences to those who will be most harmed from climate change are potentially catastrophic, and those most vulnerable to climate change often can’t protect themselves from harsh climate impacts.
-Their best hope is that those causing the problem will respond to their ethical duties to reduce their greenhouse gas emissions to their fair share of safe global emissions.
+Climate change must be understood essentially as a civilization challenging ethical and moral problems.e some people and nations more than others are responsible for causing this problem, the consequences to those who will be most harmed from climate change are potentially catastrophic, and those most vulnerable to climate change often can’t protect themselves from harsh climate impacts.
+Their best hope is often that those causing the problem will respond to their ethical duties to reduce their greenhouse gas emissions to their fair share of safe global emissions.

 The fact that climate change is an ethical problem has profound practical consequences for policy formation.
 Yet the ethical implications of policy responses have usually been ignored in policy debates that have now spanned 30 years.
 Despite 20 years of international negotiations to come up with a global solution to climate change under the United Nations Framework Convention on Climate Change, nearly all nations have failed to adopt domestic policy responses consistent with their ethical and moral obligations.